 - Prison time: For state jail felonies, you could be out of prison in 6 months.
 For the most serious offenses, you could spend the rest of your life in prison.

-For a free legal consultation with a Family and Domestic Violence Lawyer serving Rockwall, call (214) 696-9253
+For a free legal consultation with a Family and Domestic Violence Lawyer in Rockwall, call (214) 696-9253

 The more times you are convicted of the same or a similar crime, the more severe the penalties become.
 For instance, according to the Office of the Attorney General, an initial assault charge is a Class A misdemeanor.
 A subsequent charge is a third-degree felony.